 Transmittance via Earlobe for Home Use

-This method shows a great deal of promise as it is a simple design involving a clip for the ear lobe which connects to a spectrometer with fiber cables making it relatively easy for anyone without special training.
+This method shows a great deal of promise, as it is a simple design involving a clip for the earlobe which connects to a spectrometer with fibre cables making it relatively easy for anyone without special training.
 Additionally, the lack of sample preparation and easy design mean that it will not require laboratory oversight and can be performed by anyone.

 Overcoming Barriers to Optical Glucose Monitoring

 For many diagnostic methods being investigated today, the main barrier to full testing validation is researchers’ ability to reconcile individual variation to create a standardized model for analysis of the results.
 The work of these scientists and experts bring us closer every day to the reality of non-invasive, inexpensive and accurate blood glucose monitoring alternatives.

 While it is impossible to predict when a new method or technology will win approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, it is becoming increasingly likely.
 In the near future, diabetes patients will no longer need to suffer through painful blood testing and it will be thanks to the work of dedicated scientists, doctors, and researchers working today on these exciting optical testing methods.

 Avantes at the Forefront of Medical Research